ben-sembira-1/parallelism-exercise/README.md

 1. Write the program logic in coroutines.
 How well is the output looking?
 Is it crashing?

 ### Restrictions
-- you can open each file for writing and reading only one time along the whole run, and should use the same handle in all your parallel tasks.
-Use seek for going around.
+- You can open each file for writing and reading only one time along the whole run.
-- ⁠every row that is added to a file, should be appended to the end of it, so each row will not change its index along the run.
+- Every row that is added to a file, should be appended to the end of it, so each row will not change its index along the run.
-- ⁠the only keyboard function you can use is “is_pressed(key)”
-- ⁠a long press on a key should be interpreted only once.
+- ⁠A long press on a key should be interpreted only once.
-- ⁠do not use time.sleep at all, the only function you can use is random_sleep() if you want too.
+- You are limited to import only from the exercise utils, and typing.